RajuBuddharaju/canvas-scraper-cli/README.md

 ### Using Pre-Compiled Release

 First, download the latest version from the [Releases](https://github.com/xxmistacruzxx/canvas-scraper/releases) page and extract the ZIP file.

-Inside the extracted folder, navigate to the "dist" folder and copy the executable for your respective operating system into the main directory of the extracted folder.
+Inside the folder, you'll find three (3) different executables, with each being for a different operating system.

-To use the executable, simply navigate to the directory in a shell and call the executable.
+To use the executable, you can either open it using your file explorer (which will open a wizard to guide you through the different arguments and flags) or simply navigate to the directory in a shell and call the executable.

 e.g Windows<br/>
-`./canvas-scraper.exe`
+`./canvas-scraper.exe [options] <url>`

 ### Using Source Code